MetricsHub®

 |

-Checks if a host is reachable via ping and returns its response time and status. |
+Checks if one or more hosts are reachable via ping and returns their response time and status. |

 TestAvailableConnectorsForHost |